davidchatz/cfn-101/README.md

 A hands-on CloudFormation work that quickly dives into intermediate features of CloudFormation, assuming you are already familiar with AWS VPCs and YAML formating.

+A [script](solution/deploy.sh) is provided that will deploy all of the solution templates in turn, for testing, and also delete the stacks when you are done.

 ## 0 - Setup

 Environment